araknast/bird-dung-crab-spider/readme.md

 This is just a spider.
 To actually search things you will need [PRtest](https://github.com/araknast/prtest).

-It's terribly written but it works™, so for right now it's enough.

 The spider will crawl in breadth-first order, and process the first 200 links on any page.
 The spider will ignore links that:
 - Have the"nofollow" attribute set